edespino/cloudberry-site/docs/sql-stmts/start-transaction.md

 ## Compatibility

 In the standard, it is not necessary to issue `START TRANSACTION` to start a transaction block: any SQL command implicitly begins a block.
-Cloudberry Database's behavior can be seen as implicitly issuing a `COMMIT` after each command that does not follow `START TRANSACTION` (or `BEGIN`), and it is therefore often called 'autocommit'.
+Apache Cloudberry's behavior can be seen as implicitly issuing a `COMMIT` after each command that does not follow `START TRANSACTION` (or `BEGIN`), and it is therefore often called 'autocommit'.
 Other relational database systems may offer an autocommit feature as a convenience.

-The `DEFERRABLE` transaction_mode is a Cloudberry Database language extension.
+The `DEFERRABLE` transaction_mode is a Apache Cloudberry language extension.

-The SQL standard requires commas between successive transaction_modes, but for historical reasons Cloudberry Database allows the commas to be omitted.
+The SQL standard requires commas between successive transaction_modes, but for historical reasons Apache Cloudberry allows the commas to be omitted.

 See also the compatibility section of [SET TRANSACTION](/docs/sql-stmts/set-transaction.md).